xieweiAlex/English_Learning/words-review.md

 She is a remarkably **adroit** and determined politician. -
 We admired her **exquisite** handiwork. -
 These corporate landlords now **dawning on** them that they made a big mistake in terms of buying into the housing market at a sky-high price. -
-By mid-November Crowhurst began **loitering** in the south Atlantic, drifting in circles in calm water. -
 You may be described as **ditzy** or **scatterbrained**. -
 Love is **debauch** thing, people are frustrated can not play. -
 Wall Street saw a **stampede** of buyers on Wednesday, as signs of cooling inflation sent the major averages soaring. -